tejasbubane/tejasbubane.github.io/posts/2020-04-22-redis-connection-pool-in-rails.markdown

 ```

 We use [redis][2] for variety of purposes like caching, queuing, pubsub, etc. But when it comes to connecting to redis, we don't have any inbuilt connection pool.
-So generally we end up using just one direct connection, most probably via a configuration or application-level global variable.
+So generally we end up using just one direct connection, mostly via a configuration or application-level global variable.

 ```ruby
 # config/initializers/redis.rb